Use this page to understand:

 • allowed with a permit

-• not allowed
+• not allowed.

 This will depend on the type of activity and the location, including whether it is on private or council-owned land.

-Election promotion at a specific location, such as an early voting centre, may require additional restrictions based on space available to ensure public access and amenity (such as limiting the number of A-frames).
+Election or referendum promotion at a specific location, such as an early voting centre, may require additional restrictions based on space available to ensure public access and amenity (such as limiting the number of A-frames).

 Activities allowed without a permit